DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Convergence and Privacy Analysis

+\paragraph{Round-wise privatized release:} Fix a communication round $t$.
+Let \( \mathcal{M}_t(\mathcal{D}) \) denote the randomized mechanism that maps the federated dataset \(\mathcal{D}= \mathcal{D}_1,\dots,\mathcal{D}_n)\)to the set of privatized client updates released to the server at round $t$.
+In the present algorithm this mechanism produces the vector \( \mathcal{M}_t(\mathcal{D}) = \bigl(g_{1,t},\dots,g_{n,t}\bigr), \) where each $g_{i,t}$ is the privatized update defined in \eqref{eq:client_release}.
 The exact differential privacy parameters of this mechanism depend on the clipping rule, noise scale, dataset normalization, participation pattern, and the privacy accountant used across rounds.
 Rather than fixing a specific accountant in the theoretical analysis, we assume that the round-wise release mechanism satisfies a valid differential privacy guarantee.

 \begin{assumption}[Per-round privacy of the released gradients] For each round $t$, the release mechanism $\mathcal{M}_t$ satisfies $(\varepsilon_t,\delta_t)$-differential privacy with respect to the federated record-level adjacency defined in Definition~\ref{def:adjacency}.